LiamBatiste/Restaurant-Sales-Analysis/README.md

 The order of average order value by store id is as follows; **(high to low) Store 20974: £3.66, Store 4904: £3.52, Store 46673: £3.39, Store 12631: £3.32**

-The disparity in average sales value could be due to a number of could be due to a number of factors such as the selling price of items across stores or the affluency where the restaurant is based.
+The disparity in average sales value could be due to a number of could be due to a number of factors such as the selling price of items across stores or the affluenc where the restaurant is based.
 The implications of this finding can be used a internal benchmark to monitor the performance of restaurants against one another, which can be particularly useful for restaurants in a similar area as they highly comparable (due to similar target market) such as store id of 4904 and 46673 as they are both based in Berkley.
 <br></br>

 **Store Total Sale Revenue Over Each Month**